In today’s fast-paced world, remote patient monitoring (RPM) has emerged as a game-changing solution for healthcare providers and patients.

 CPT Code 99091 is a code used to describe a service that involves the collection and evaluation of a patient’s physiologic data.
 The patient or caregiver collects this data digitally and communicates it to the physician or other qualified healthcare professional (QHCP).

-The service requires a minimum of 30 minutes of data collection and evaluation every 30 days.
+The service requires at least 30 minutes of physician or QHCP time for data analysis and interpretation every 30 days.

 For healthcare providers, the reimbursement rate for this service is $56.41.